DevOpsLK/community/README.md

-# community
+# Community

+Developers, Operations Engineers, QAs, SREs, DevOps, Project Managers and anyone who involves in the process of building is welcome to contribute.Lets build a culture we help eachother built software together.

-DevOps Sri Lanka community related content
+DevOps Sri Lanka community content